This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The 1000 m2 lagoon is filled with gorgeous pink and white lotuses and has a small garden island in the middle.
 It’s the perfect place to sit down and relax for a little under the shade of the Frangipani trees.

 Just across the road from the Lotus Lagoon lies Pura Candidasa, a 12th-century temple dedicated to the Hindu god Shiva and the goddess of fertility, Hariti.
-A tip is to walk up the stair for an even better view of the lagoon and on a clear day, you can also see Nusa Penida island on the horizon.
+A tip is to walk up the stairs for an even better view of the lagoon and on a clear day, you can also see Nusa Penida island on the horizon.

-Check it out >> Explore Candidasa as part of this exciting East Bali Full-Day tour
+🌟 I recommend >> Explore Candidasa as part of this exciting East Bali Full-Day tour

 8. Sacred Canyon of Sukawati

-Guwang Hidden Canyon is one of the few attractions in East Bali that are still relatively unknown.
+Beji Guwang Hidden Canyon is one of the few attractions in East Bali that are still relatively unknown.
 It is located further south than all the other attractions I mention in this post, just 30 minutes northeast of Denpasar.

 The strangely beautiful ravine has been created over thousands of years by the powerful water that flows through during the rainy season.
 The canyon is considered to be sacred by the locals in the surrounding villages and there is a temple close by with a holy water spring.

-No matter when you decide to visit the sacred canyon, you should prepare to get wet as the water can be chest deep even during the dry season.
 It is best to walk barefoot or in water shoes and to wear a swimsuit under a shorts and t-shirt.
 And if you want to get some shots of this incredible place, you should bring protective gear for your camera.

 9. Sidemen Village

 Sidemen Village is East Bali’s answer to Jatiluwih Rice Terraces in the west and the famous Tegalalang Rice Terrace north of Ubud.
 Lush green rice fields for as long as the eye can see, still farmed today as they have been for centuries.
-Sidemen is a great place to experience the “real Bali” and enjoy the slower side of island life.
-Join a guided trek of the rice terraces, a bicycle tour through the village or just explore on your own.

 In addition to the natural beauty, Sidemen is also one of Bali’s weaving hotspots.
 So if you’re interested in learning about traditional Endek or Songket weaving, make sure to visit one of the local weaving factories.
-The textiles are beautiful and the perfect souvenir to bring with you home.
-I have bought several over the years and made them into pillows which I always get compliments on.

-You can check price and availability here >> Experience the incredible Sidemen Village
+🌟 Check price & availability here >> Experience the incredible Sidemen Village

 10. Diving in Amed and Tulamben

-On the northeast coast, Amed and Tulamben attract divers from all over the world.
-Both are old fishing villages with traditional Jukung boats lining the black sandy shore.
 It is, however, the underwater world that makes this area so special.
 Colorful corals, fishes in all shapes and sizes, turtles and of course the famous USAT Liberty shipwreck.

 The American warship was torpedoed by the Japanese back in 1942, in the midst of WWII.
-It was towed back to Bali from the Lombok strait in hopes of saving it.
+It was towed back to Bali from the Lombok Strait in hopes of saving it.
 However, it was taking on so much water that it was just left on the beach.
-Today the 120-meter long shipwreck lies between 8 and 30 meters below the surface, just 50 meters offshore.
-Which makes it one of the most accessible shipwrecks to dive in the world.

-East Bali dive tours
+East Bali dive tours 🌟🌟🌟🌟🌟

 Tulamben Bay beginner dive experience – Learn the basics of scuba diving and take a shallow dive with an instructor in Tulamben Bay.
 The dive counts as credit towards a PADI Open Water Diver course.
 Experience blue-spotted stingrays, octopus, scorpionfish, moray eel and many more beautiful species up close.